 Old Echo Summit

 Looking for some peace and quiet?
 Follow this road closed to cars just south of Meyers.
 Take the first right on South Upper Truckee and climb the old grade to where it joins Highway 50 at the summit.
 For a fun descent, hop onto the winding highway (with a tight shoulder) for sweet views of the lake and an exhilarating ride.
 Another option is to make this loop ride an out-and-back by following the road you came in on.
-Beginner’s ride.
+This is a beginner’s ride.

 Jack’s Valley Loop

 For Incline, South Shore and Carson area residents, the area at the base of Kingsbury Grade is filled with great rides.
 A simple, non-technical loop starts with a left from the parking area at the intersection of Kingsbury and Foothill.
-Heading north, the gentle hills roll on into Genoa (the Country Store has superb deli sandwiches) before becoming Jack’s Valley Road.
-When you meet Hwy 395, take a right and head south on the wide shoulder before going right again at either Genoa Lane or Muller Lane.
+Heading north, the gentle hills roll on into Genoa before becoming Jack’s Valley Road.
+When you meet Highway 395, take a right and head south on the wide shoulder before going right again at either Genoa Lane or Muller Lane.
 Either will loop back to Foothill for a roundtrip of 35 miles.

 For a shorter jaunt, turn right from the Kingsbury parking area, and go the opposite way down Foothill Boulevard.
 After 5 miles, take a right at Fredricksburg Road, and another 4 easy miles will bring you to Highway 88.
 The whole road is wide, safe and has less traffic than the section toward Genoa.
 Turning around here is about an 18-mile loop, or you can go across the highway for another section.